BushMasterJM/Displayarr/README.md

 Build and start the app with Docker Compose:
 `docker-compose up --build`

-The Flask app will be accessible on the following ports:
+The Flask app will be accessible on the following sub domains:
 ```
-5020: Radarr movie count
+"/radarr_count": Radarr movie count
-5021: Sonarr episode count
+"/sonarr_count": Sonarr episode count
-5022: Radarr poster display
+"/radarr_poster": Radarr poster display
 ```
 ## Configuration

 Since this is just a python script and some HTML, you can edit the HTML to your liking so that it works for whatever setup you have.

 ## Disclaimer:
 This script was mainly written by ChatGPT and then edited by me because I couldn't be bothered to write it myself.
-Also don't go after me for using a non production enviroment via flask, I don't really care.